 I doubt you gave up learning to walk as a baby, learning to drive as a teenager, or mastering any skill you’re now proud of after a few failures and a whole lot of fatigue along the way.

-And the opposite is being a pro?
+The opposite is being a pro?
 It’s called being an amateur.
 An amateur treats life like a dress rehearsal, hiding behind the scenes.
 A pro owns the live stage.
-Where do you want to stand?
+Which are you right now?

-How do you get your butt into gear when you need to move closer to your dream life?
+How do you get your butt into gear?
 Let me know in the comments box below!